-The idea behind protein powder is that it can be hard to get in as much protein as you need to accomplish your muscle-building goals.
+The idea behind protein powder is that it can be hard to get in as much protein as you need to accomplish your muscle-building or body recomposition goals.
 You might focus very hard on getting plenty of tofu or chicken breast in your daily diet, but it can be tough to eat as much as you need to support your desired gains.

 Whether you don’t love eating a lot of meals each day or you love it but need to eat on the go, protein powder is a convenient, efficient way to significantly increase your intake.
 This is particularly important when you’re on a fitness journey focused on muscle growth, fat loss, or increasing strength.

 To incorporate it into their diets, strength athletes often toss protein powder into their post-workout shakes or smoothies.
-But it’s not only about blender bottles.
+But it’s not only about shaker bottles.
 Athletes also scoop protein powder into everything from their oatmeal to their protein-packed pancakes.

 Some protein powders come just as they are — pure protein powder, for example, may come unflavored and unaccompanied by any other ingredients.
 On the other hand, other protein powders come with a wide array of other ingredients, ranging from natural sugars and artificial sweeteners to digestive enzymes and amino acids.